learn-co-students/rails-static-request-readme-cb-gh-000/README.md

 ## Routing

-How does your application know what view to render to users?
+How does your applications know what view to render to users?
 This is where routing comes in.
 As a framework, Rails has a comprehensive routing system for both dynamic and static pages.
 Below are the differences between a static and dynamic route:

 * **Static route** - A static route will render a view that does not change.
 Typically, you will not send parameters to it.
 Examples would be a site's about or contact pages.
 * **Dynamic route** - Dynamic routes are pages that accept parameters and render different content based on those parameters.
 An example would be a blog's post page that contains a specific article.